chef-boneyard/chef-rfc/rfc034-ruby-193-eol.md

 Type: Standards Track
 ---

-# Ruby 1.9.3 EOL
+# Ruby Version Deprecation Policy

-Chef 12.0 will require Ruby 2.0 or greater.
+Establishes a rolling version policy for Chef and ChefDK and the assocated ecosystem (berkhelf, test-kitchen, etC).

 ## Motivation